neelpatel112/phantom_bios_/README.md

 # phantom_bios
-don't worry bruhh ,, this project is still under a coocking condition so you vetter wait for it ,,, so what this project does , it's just a normal computer bios setup, but combined with hardware utilities, and the other thing is it's made for booting multiple operating systems,,,
+don't worry bruhh ,, this project is still under a coocking condition so you better wait for it ,,, so what this project does , it's just a normal computer bios setup, but combined with hardware utilities, and the other thing is it's made for booting multiple operating systems,,,